Float07/Float07/README.md

 ### Hi there 👋

-I still don't have a proper profile page for Github so check out this cute cat!!
+I'm lazy so I still don't have a proper profile page for Github, but check out this cute cat!!

 ![Cute Cat](https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif)